ccabanero/template-mongo-apollo-graphql-api/README.md

 ## Requirements

-PNA garage sale owners:
+This GraphQL API supports the following queries and mutations:

+* UnAuthenticated User can sign up (creates a user in User table)
+* UnAuthenticated User can login (if signed up, responds with a JWT token)
-* User can register their garage sale.
+* Authenticated User can create a sale
-* User can view the garage sale they own.
+* Authenticated User can update a sale (they own)
-* User can edit the garage sale they own.
+* Authenticated User can delete a sale (then own)
-* User can upload images for their garage sale.
+* Authenticated User can get user info

-Admin Users:

-* Can view garage sales.
-* Can edit garage sales.
+* UnAuthenticated User can read all sales.
-* Can delete a garage sale.
+* UnAuthenticated User can read sale details for provided sale id.

+This GraphQL Server supports the following subscriptions:

+* Event for when a new Sale is created by an authenticated user.
+* Event for when a new User is signed up.

 ## Scaffolding